Nguyễn Công Phượng: 2015: First season

-In 2015, Hoàng Anh Gia Lai revolutionized their first team, the club released most of their players in the senior team, only a few players was kept to guide young player from the academy.
+In 2015, Hoang Anh Gia Lai revolutionized their first team, the club released most of their players in the senior team, only a few players was kept to guide young player from the academy.
 Công Phượng was promoted to first team along with other academy's player from the first selection.
 Công Phượng was given number 44 shirt instead of number 10 which he always wore when play for academy team and national U–19 team.

-Công Phượng made his 2015 V.League 1 debut on 4 January 2015 at the opening game of the season against Sanna Khánh Hòa F.C.
-Hoàng Anh Gia Lai F.C. won this game 4–2 as Công Phượng scored twice.
-Công Phượng scored another brace at the eighth round against Dong Thap FC.
-Công Phượng finished 2015 season with six goals in twenty five appearances, he was club's leading goalscorer and had second most appearance.
-On 6 January 2016, Công Phượng won the 2015 young player of the year award, beating his club mate Nguyễn Tuấn Anh who won it the previous year and Hà Nội T&T F.C. player Đỗ Duy Mạnh.
+Công Phượng made his V.League 1 debut on 4 January 2015 at the opening game of the season against Sanna Khanh Hoa.
+HAGL won this game 4–2 as Công Phượng scored a brace.
+Công Phượng scored another brace at the eighth round against Dong Thap.
+Công Phượng finished 2015 season with 6 goals in 25 appearances, he was club's leading goalscorer and had second most appearance.
+On 6 January 2016, Công Phượng won the 2015 young player of the year award, beating his club mate Nguyễn Tuấn Anh who won it the previous year and Ha Noi player Đỗ Duy Mạnh.

-2017 season
+2017 season: Improvement

-After one season in Japan, Công Phượng returned to Hoàng Anh Gia Lai to play in 2017 V.League 1.
-He scored 7 goals in this season.
+After one season in Japan, Công Phượng returned to HAGL to play in 2017 V.League.
+He scored 7 goals in that season.

-2018 season: Good performances
+2018 season: Outstanding individual performance

-2018 season is one of his best season for Hoàng Anh Gia Lai.
+2018 was one of his best season for HAGL.
 Công Phượng scored 12 goals at league and 4 goals at domestic cup.

 Although his club just finished 11th at the end of season, Phượng was still selected in V.League's Team of the season by his performances.

-2021 season
+2021 season: Dream season

-Công Phượng returned to the club after his loan contract with Ho Chi Minh City F.C. get expired, followed by the arrival of the new coach Kiatisak Senamuang.
+Công Phượng returned to the club after his loan contract with Ho Chi Minh City get expired, followed by the arrival of the new coach Kiatisak Senamuang.

+Phượng and HAGL was on fire that season, they were top of the table after 12 rounds, but the season was cancelled due to COVID-19.
+He had 6 goals after 12 matches in that campaign.

+2022 season: Last year at Pleiku

+2022 was his last season at HAGL.
+On 19 April, Phượng got an assist in 1–1 draw against Sydney FC at 2022 AFC Champions League group stage.
+He just scored 5 goals in 24 matches, all of them were in the league.